 the best team never wins…

 The in-season Blueprint is a messaging menu of situations teams will face in a typical season.
 What would you say to your team the week following a painful loss?
-How about rivalry week, mid-season checkup, or the toughest scenario: when your team is a 30-point underdog?
+How about rivalry week, a mid-season checkup, or the toughest scenario—the only one we're discussing here—when your team is a 30-point underdog?

 Being the underdog isn’t easy, but it’s one of the most inspiring positions to be in.
 The world loves a comeback story, a team or individual that defies all odds to claim victory.
 But how do you pull the upset when everything seems stacked against you?